Last Updated: August 2, 2024

 United States of America

-💰 Compare Howard Stern's Net Worth
+1. What Is Howard Stern's Net Worth And Salary?

 What is Howard Stern's Net Worth and Salary?

-On December 9, 2020 it was confirmed that Howard had signed a 5-year extension with Sirius that reportedly is worth $120 million per year, or $600 million total.
+On December 9, 2020, it was confirmed that Howard had signed a 5-year extension with Sirius that reportedly is worth $120 million per year, or $600 million total.

-When you hear that Howard "makes" $120 million per year, it should be noted that the money from these contracts are used by Stern to cover all show production costs including salaries of personalities like Robin Quivers and Gary Dell-Abate.
+When you hear that Howard "makes" $120 million per year, it should be noted that the money from these contracts is used by Stern to cover all show production costs, including salaries of personalities like Robin Quivers and Gary Dell-Abate.
 We estimate that Robin and Gary earn $10 million and $4 million per year, respectively.
 That alone is $14 million.
 If you conservatively assume $10-15 million in additional costs, Howard would be personally left with around $90 million before taxes and agent fees.
 Agents typically take around 10%, bringing the number down to around $80 million.
-Taxes would take another roughly half, leaving Howard with net income of $40 million per year.
+Taxes would take another roughly half, leaving Howard with a net income of $40 million per year.

 If Howard maintains his current schedule of three new shows per week, roughly 40 weeks a year, that works out to 120 shows per year.
-Using 120 new shows per year and $40 million in net earnings, after all costs Howard Stern makes $333,333 per show.
+Using 120 new shows per year and $40 million in net earnings, after all costs, Howard Stern makes $333,333 per show.
 Basically a brand new Ferrari every time he broadcasts.

 Key Facts